ubaldot/defrecs/README.md

 The structure of each example is always the same: you have an `application` folder that contains a selection of application components, and a `platform` folder that contains platform components.
-Among other things, the platform components are in charge of wrapping the HAL of a specific vendor, in this case STM32.
+Among other things, the platform components are in charge of wrapping the HAL of a specific vendor.

 The components in the `application` folder shall be platform independent.
 They shall never directly call HAL functions.
 At most, they call OS functions.